githubrsys/startingWithTYPO3/README.md

 After you are familar with these things you are able to dig into CMS business.

-**If you don´t have a clue about it, you will get seriously frustrated and you should not start anything.**
+**If you don´t have a clue about HTML and CSS, you will get seriously frustrated and you should not start anything.**

 If you dig into TYPO3 you need a lot of time to understand it.